Who can apply for a PhD position?

 Please note that in the next years the amount of the enrollment fee may change due to a decision of the Administrative Council.

-What is the duration of a PhD programme?
+What is the duration of a PhD program?

-The legal duration of a PhD programme is three years.
+The legal duration of a PhD program is three years.
 The academic year for PhDs begins on October 1st and ends on September 30.
-According with the Italian laws, extensions of the PhD programme are no more allowed.

 Are the PhD activities held in English?